 24 years later, IFCO has supported the creation, by its members, of over nearly 400 independent film productions, by providing access to training programs, equipment rentals, on-site facilities, production grants and more.
 We now have a solid membership base, and continue to occupy a prominent position within the Eastern Ontario arts community.

-IFCO now has three full-time staff members: the Executive Director, the Technical Director and the Membership Coordinator.
+IFCO now has two full-time staff members: the Executive Director, and the Technical Coordinator.
 The staff can be reached via the Contact page.

 IFCO receives funding from the City of Ottawa, the Canada Council for the Arts, the Ontario Arts Council; earned revenues through workshop fees, equipment rentals, and annual membership dues; plus in-kind and/or financial support from foundations, private funders and corporate sponsors.